2025 Agenda

 How artificial intelligence (AI) can revolutionise the financial services market

 Financial institutions, from global conglomerates to local credit unions, are increasingly harnessing the power of automated data-driven processes and artificial intelligence (AI) to create groundbreaking products and services that redefine customer experiences and reshape their industry.
-Algorithms are allowing firms to extract meaningful insights from vast datasets, providing a deeper understanding of customer behaviour, market trends and risk management.
-This panel will discuss the seismic shift in the financial services sector, propelled by data-driven processes and the integration of AI and emerging technologies with focus on cybersecurity, hyper-personalisation and other future-forward approaches like composable banking.
-It will also discuss how the future of AI depends on who builds It, whose voices we include and whose perspectives we amplify.
-Inclusion and diversity in AI aren’t just ideals; they’re critical for creating a fair and innovative future.
+This panel will discuss the integration of AI and emerging technologies with focus on cybersecurity, hyper-personalisation and other future-forward approaches.
+It will also discuss building our workforce for jobs of the future and the impact of AI on careers and employability in Ireland.

 Ambassador, Women in AI Ireland